ossf/education/CHARTER.md

 # Technical Charter for Open Source Security Foundation

-[COMMUNITY NAME - Working Group | Technical Initiative]
+[Education SIG]

 Adopted [DATE]

-This Technical Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [COMMUNITY NAME] open source community, which has been established as a [Working Group | Technical Initiative] (the "Technical Initiative") under the Open Source Security Foundation (the “OpenSSF”).
+This Technical Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [COMMUNITY NAME] open source community, which has been established as a Special Interest Group (SIG) (the "Technical Initiative") under the Open Source Security Foundation (the “OpenSSF”).
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Technical Initiative (collectively, “Collaborators”) must comply with the terms of this Technical Charter and the OpenSSF Charter.

 ## 1. Mission and Scope of the Technical Initiative

 - a.
-The mission of the Technical Initiative is to [MISSION STATEMENT].
+The mission of the Technical Initiative is to provide access to open and widely available education materials to all learners and those materials will be maximally accessible and easy to consume for all learner.

 - b.
 The scope of the Technical Initiative includes collaborative development under the Technical Initiative License (as defined herein) supporting the mission, including organizing collaboration activities, defining best practices, documentation, testing, integration, and the creation of other artifacts that support the mission.

 ## 2. Technical Steering Committee

 - a.
-The Technical Steering Committee (the "TSC") will be responsible for all oversight of the Technical Initiative.
+The Developer Best Practices Working Group (WG) will be responsible for all oversight of the Technical Initiative.

 - b.
-The TSC voting members are initially the Technical Initiative’s Maintainers.
+The WG voting members are initially the Technical Initiative’s Maintainers.
 The Maintainers will be documented in the Technical Initiative repository.
-The TSC is responsible for determining the future process for defining voting members of the TSC, and any such alternative approach will also be documented appropriately.
+The WG is responsible for determining the future process for defining voting members of the WG, and any such alternative approach will also be documented appropriately.
 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

 - c.
 The Technical Initiative generally will involve Collaborators and Contributors.
-The TSC may adopt or modify additional roles so long as the roles are documented in the Technical Initiative’s repository.
+The WG may adopt or modify additional roles so long as the roles are documented in the Technical Initiative’s repository.
 Unless otherwise documented:

   - i.
 Contributors include anyone in the technical community that contributes effort, ideas, code, documentation, or other artifacts to the Technical Initiative;